 What Steps Do I Take if I Have Been Injured?

 The first thing you should do is report the incident to your employer, even if you feel that your injury may only be a minor one.
 It is not uncommon for symptoms of serious injuries – such as a back injury – to show up days, or even weeks, after the actual accident occurred.
 If for some reason you did not report your injury to your employer immediately, make sure to send a written report to your employer as soon as you are able.

-A work accident attorney New Jersey clients depend on may also advise you that some employers – in an attempt to get out of liability for a work injury – may tell you that you cannot report an injury if more than 24 hours has passed since you were injured.
+A work accident attorney New Jersey clients depend on may also advise you that some employers – in an attempt to get out of liability for a work injury – may tell you that you cannot report an injury if more than 24 hours have passed since you were injured.
 Under New Jersey law, an employee has 90 days to report his or her injury to their employer.
 Keep in mind that you may report any work-related injuries to your employer, regardless of how much time has passed since the accident.

 The next step a work accident attorney in New Jersey may recommend is to seek medical treatment right away for your injury.
 The longer you wait, the more damage may occur.
 Not only it is important for you to obtain medical care for your injury, but it may also be critical to your work injury case that you have the injury documented as soon as possible.

 Once you have notified your employer of your work accident injury, they are required to notify their workers’ compensation insurance carrier.
 The insurance carrier will submit a first report of injury form to the New Jersey Division of Workers’ Compensation.
 This now opens your claim.